JustNikhill/JARVIS/README.md

 # JARVIS

- As you guys saw in Iron man marvel series that he has his own personal assistant.
+ As you guys saw in the Iron man marvel series that he has his assistant.
- So , This is a desktop virtual assistant who listen you're commands and then give output.
+ So, this is a desktop virtual assistant that listens to your command and then gives output.

  ### MODULES
 - import pyttsx3